Learnware-LAMDA/Beimingwu/docs/content/en/common-questions.md

 ### Q4: How to initiate heterogeneous table search?

-A4: When regular searches return an empty list, the system will suggest heterogeneous search.
-You will need to provide additional semantic information for each dimension feature, which can be manually entered or uploaded as a `json` file containing feature semantic information, then proceed with the search.
+A4: When the regular search returns an empty list, the system will suggest heterogeneous search.
+You will need to provide additional semantic information for each feature, which can be manually entered or uploaded by a `json` file containing feature semantic information, then proceed the search.

 ### Q5: Why doesn't the learnware show up in the system after submission?